sourovchandradas/linux-basic-for-security/Week-01/Day-04/That-day-learning.md

 ### 2. 📁 Finding Binaries with 'whereis'

 * **Description:** Finds binary, source, and manual (`man`) page locations.
+* **Hacker's Perspective:** This is much more efficient than `locate` when trying to find out where a target tool or exploit binary is hidden.
 * **Example:**
 ```bash
 kali > whereis aircrack-ng